Skip to content Skip to footer

 • Jaw locking – open (subluxation of the joint)

-• Systemic disorder (medical disease such as auto-immune condition, PTSD, abnormal growths, etc)
+• Systemic disorder (medical diseases such as auto-immune conditions, PTSD, abnormal growths, etc.)

 • Sleep disorders